 Mammy's was created to facilitate lessons for all learners.
 Through facilitated interactive lessons, children engage, construct, and learn difficult topics such as slavery, emancipation, reconstruction, and freedom for all.
 Young audiences will become immersed in themes of self-sufficiency, strength, tenacity, and courage.

 Participants are invited to learn about the lives of Louisiana's Mammies.
 Stories are heart-felt and relevant to Louisiana and American History.

 During customized presentations, students will examine artifacts, interpret evidence, and participate in various hands-on activities.
 Programs include:

 Churning & Learning from the eventful kitchen of Mammy Annabelle, Lila learns how to make butter with her grandmother.
 She was very excited until she learned it was a lot of hard work.
 Mammy Annabelle was delighted to learn about Lila's secret.
 It all unfolds as they were churning and learning about life in Louisiana.
 Program includes storytelling & a butter making activity.

 Mammy's has provided kids activities for local festivals such as Juneteenth, Congo Square Rhythms and Louisiana Cajun- Zydeco.

 Engagements can be facilitated in classrooms, libraries, community center, home, church, museum, and fields.

-Presentations can be customised to meet department of education standards and scout patch requirements.
+Presentations can be customized to meet department of education standards and girl scout patch requirements.